cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

 The Add-on credentials can still be read from the credentials file, as explained in the next section.
 Note that there are some other interesting environment variables available in your deployment containers, such as the path to the credential file.

-## Reading the credential from a credential file
+## Reading the Credentials from a Credential File

 cloudControl offers a number of data storage solutions via the [Add-on Marketplace].
 Below is an example on how to access the credentials for MySQL from a credential file.